tjugosex/pi-clock-screensaver/README.md

 # pi-clock-screensaver
 Some quick dirty code to make a fullscreen clock screensaver.
-It cycles randomly between a square vortex and sierpinski triangles as garnish.
+It cycles randomly between a square vortex and sierpinski triangles as an addon.